ajor/ajor.github.io/about.md

 permalink: /about/
 ---

-I'm a London-based software engineer, with an interest in low-level systems software, big data processing and machine learning.
+I'm a London-based software engineer, with an interest in low-level systems software and machine learning.
 I also occasionally try my hand at capture the flag competitions.